-Subject to the stipulated method of awarding works for the specific Panel being utilised, the Officer shall:- a) Obtain written quotations from each Panellist on the Panel.
-The goods/services are to awarded based on best outcome for the Shire (value, quality, timeframe etc).
-The officer shall arrange for a Purchase Order to be raised to the Panellist as per the requirements of the Procurement & Tender Procedures Policy, utilising the unique Contract Identification Number and the Officer shall make reference to the Supplier Panel being used on the Declaration of Quotes.
+Subject to the stipulated method of awarding works for the specific Panel being utilised, the Officer shall:

+a) Obtain written quotations from the minimum number of Panellists on the Panel in accordance with the Shire's Purchasing Policy.
+The goods/services are to be awarded based on the principle of achieving best value for money.
+The officer shall arrange for a Purchase Order to be raised for the selected Panellist as per the requirements of the Purchasing Policy, utilising the unique Contract Identification Number and the Officer shall make reference to the Supplier Panel being used on the Declaration of Quotes.